Goresbridge

 Located 2.75 mi from Gowran on the R702 (Kilkenny−Enniscorthy) regional road, and approximately 20 km east of Kilkenny.

 Part of the civil parish is Grangesilvia which is in the barony of Gowran.
-King Charles II granted Arthur Gore the townland of Barrowmount.
-The "Battle of Goresbridge" occurred there in June 1798.
+Charles II granted Arthur Gore the townland of Barrowmount.
+The Battle of Goresbridge occurred there in June 1798.

-The 2011 census the population of the census town was 361.
+The population according to the 2011 census was 361.
 The local authority is Kilkenny County Council.
-Goresbridge gives its name to a district electoral division.
+Goresbridge gives its name to an electoral division.

 History

 Goresbridge was located in historic Gaelic kingdom of Ossory (Osraige).
-Following the Williamite–Jacobite War King Charles II gave grants of land which had been forfeited by the Roman Catholic owners.
+Following the Williamite–Jacobite War, Charles II gave grants of land which had been forfeited by the Roman Catholic owners.

 Arthur Gore obtained a grant of land, the townland of Barrowmount in parish of Grangesilvia, from Charles II, and by the end of the 17th century the Gore family were well established.

-"Goresbridge" was named for the family and the New Bridge built in 1756 by Colonel Ralph Gore.
+Goresbridge was named for the family and the New Bridge built in 1756 by Colonel Ralph Gore.
 On the 1846 OSI map of Ireland the village is referred to it as Newbridge.